#1 of 147 · Washington State

 Why She Is Ranked First

-Her first novel took ten years to write.
+Her first novel, The Testing of Luther Albright, took ten years to write.
 She did the work in private, raising four children, driving a Honda minivan.
-Published in 2005.
-Won the American Book Award.
-CrowdSmith was built across 140+ conversation threads over more than a year.
-The work was private, iterative, and invisible until the architecture was complete.
+It was published in 2005 and won the American Book Award.
+Her second novel, Traps, was published in 2013.
+She is a novelist who happened to co-found the world’s largest company.

 The Kingdome Intersection